EL PASO, TEXAS

 El Paso is located in the far western corner of the state of Texas in the United States.
 El Paso sits right on the border of the state of New Mexico and the country of [old] Mexico.
 The El Paso area seamlessly blends languages and cultures that include the American west, colonial Mexico, and ancient Native American tribes.

-The El Paso–Las Cruces metropolitan area has a population of over 1 million people, making it the 19th most populous city in the U.S.—larger than both Boston and Atlanta.
+The El Paso has a population of over 1 million people, making it the 19th most populous city in the U.S.—larger than both Boston and Atlanta.

 THE SAFEST CITY

 El Paso has been ranked as one of the safest large city in the United States since 2010.
 The annual study is completed by CQ Press, an independent research firm, and is based on FBI crime data.
 El Paso has constantly ranked among the top safest cities since 1997.

 Governor of Texas: Greg Abbott